 Scouting provides a series of surmountable obstacles and steps in overcoming them through the advancement method.
-The steps in the advancement system helps Scouts grow in self-reliance and in the ability to help others.
+The steps in the advancement system help Scouts grow in self-reliance and in the ability to help others.

 "Every Scouting activity moves boys toward three basic aims: character development, citizenship training, and mental and physical fitness." -Scoutmaster Handbook